guilhermaosales/bank-account-service/README.md

 ## Usage

-To be able to run this project, install all project dependencies using:
+To be able to run this project, install all project dependencies using maven:

     mvn clean install

-Once finished, start the project by running:
+Once finished, start the project by running and play around:

     docker-compose up --build